SamKhoze/ComfyUI-DeepFuze/README.md

 # Models

-You can download models directly from [GoogleDrive](https://drive.google.com/drive/folders/1dyu81WAP7_us8-loHjOXZzBJETNeJYJk) and place models into 'PATH' ./ComfyUI/models/deepfuze/ make sure to download models one by one, if you download the folder GoogleDrive will not download all the models.
+You can download models directly from [GoogleDrive](https://drive.google.com/drive/folders/1dyu81WAP7_us8-loHjOXZzBJETNeJYJk?usp=sharing) and place models into the PATH `./ComfyUI/models/deepfuze/` Ensure to manually download each model one by one and place them, due to the size of the models some of the models won't download if you download the folder preparing the environmental variables navigate into your custom_nodes folder and git clone or manually download the code and extract it into the custom_nodes folder.

 ---
 ## Repository Structures